apollographql/design-principles/principles/design-team.md

 - Copy is UI too.
 - Embrace the journey.
 The best experiences are often cultivated over time, not simply launched at once.
 - Listen carefully to others, listen for their perspective and look at what they are seeing, and include it in your own perspective.
 Tell a compelling story, and bring everyone along for the ride.
+- Shaping the product by giving it form.
+Distinction helps the shaping, and helps users become familiar with the shape.
+Lack of form, shape, and distinction makes it easy to get lost.

 ## Danielle's principles